 Understanding the different types of lowboy trailers will help you find a variety that suits your specific needs.
 The three primary types of lowboy trailers are fixed gooseneck, fixed-neck, and removable gooseneck.

-If you're looking for a more accessible time loading drop decks from the trailer's rear, consider a fixed gooseneck lowboy.
-The reason why rear loading is easier on fixed gooseneck lowboys is the adjustable gooseneck.
+If you're looking for a more accessible time-loading drop deck from the trailer's rear, consider a fixed lowboy.
+Rear loading is easier on fixed gooseneck lowboys because of the adjustable gooseneck.
 After loading, reattach the gooseneck to help secure the cargo you load.

 Fixed-neck's are the most lightweight lowboy variety.
 Be prepared to load your items from the rear of the trailer since the lowboy will be firmly attached to the front.

-Removable gooseneck trailers offer users versatility in the sense different loading techniques can be used for items including:
+Removable trailers offer users versatility in the sense different loading techniques can be used for items, including:

 - Pushing and pulling